hyperionsolitude/OCR_GPT/README.md

 ## 🔧 Configuration

 ### API Integration
 The app integrates with Groq API for AI responses.
-Models are fetched dynamically at runtime, ensuring access to the latest models.
+Models are fetched dynamically at runtime.

 **Getting Your API Key**:
 1. Visit [Groq Console](https://console.groq.com/)
-2. Sign up or log in to your account
+2. Sign up or log in
-3. Navigate to the "API Keys" section
+3. Navigate to "API Keys"
 4. Create a new API key
 5. Enter the key when prompted by the app

 ### Model Management
 - Models are fetched dynamically from Groq API
-- Only text-based models are included (excludes image, TTS, etc.)
+- Only text-based models are included
 - Models are sorted alphabetically for consistent ordering
 - Fallback to default models if API is unavailable

 ### Language Behavior
-- AI automatically detects input language and responds accordingly
-- English responses by default unless specifically requested otherwise
+- English responses by default
-- Supports multiple languages including Arabic, Spanish, French, etc.
+- Other languages supported on explicit request

 ## 📱 Permissions

 The app requires the following permissions:
 - **Camera**: For capturing images
 - **Internet**: For AI API communication
-- **Storage**: For saving and accessing images

 Permissions are requested at runtime when needed.